Overcoming Knee Pain - Terminal Knee Extension Mobilization

 - Step 1: Wrap elastic band around ankle and scoot away from wall to gap the knee joint.

 - Step 2: Prop your heel up on foam roller (or anything else)

-- Step 3: Contract your quad and apply downward force on thigh (femur) to full extend knee joint.
+- Step 3: Contract your quad and apply downward force on thigh (femur) to fully extend knee joint.

-- Step 4: If you knee more extension, try internally rotating you tibia (lower leg bone)
+- Step 4: If you need more extension, try internally rotating you tibia (lower leg bone)